Google and Facebook are currently the two biggest players in the online review space. They are considered “major” review sites.

-In this post, we’ll go through the key differences between Google reviews and Facebook “recommendations” to help you develop a smarter review generation strategy for your business.
+In this post, you’ll learn the key differences between Google reviews and Facebook “Recommendations.”
 Each review site has its benefits, but as you’ll see, they are quite different.
-I’ll end with a recommendation for which review site you should focus on most.

 “High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location.”Google Business Profile Help

 In 2018, Facebook switched from reviews to “Recommendations.”

 The most obvious difference between Google reviews and Facebook recommendations is that Facebook recommendations are not based on a 5-star rating system.
 They used to be, back when they were simply “reviews.”
 Now, when your customer leaves a Facebook Recommendation, they simply choose to recommend your business or not recommend your business.
 It’s a “yes or no” system.

 Like with Google reviews, customers can add feedback and additional content to their recommendations.

 As you can imagine, being popular on the biggest social media site will help you expand your reach and grow your business.

 Which Review Site Is Best for Local Businesses?

 Give priority to Google, but don’t ignore Facebook.

 You should get reviews on both Google and Facebook.
 Google and Facebook are platforms that your customers and potential customers likely use almost every day, just for different reasons.
 Google reviews will help you perform better in local search results, while Facebook Recommendations will help your business bost engagement on social media.